Date: 9/20 of Keichō 5 (1600) to 4/26 of Keichō 6 (1601)

 The Iwasaki Uprising occurred in 1600 when Waga Tadachika launched a rebellion against the Nanbu clan in a bid to recover his former territory.
 The actions were instigated by Date Masamune who sought to expand his own territory.
 This event is also referred to, among other names, as the Battle of Iwasaki, the Iwasaki Campaign, the Waga Uprising, the Waga War, and the Waga-Iwasaki Uprising.

-An earlier uprising by the Waga and Hienuki clans in late 1590 (known as the Waga-Hienuki Uprising) based on grievances with the outcome of the Oushū Retribution implemented by the Toyotomi administration in the Tōhoku Region was suppressed by the Toyotomi army while the disputed territory was seized and given to the Nanbu clan.
-Having lost his fief, Waga Tadachika turned to Date Masamune for protection and was granted land in Hirasawa in the Isawa District of Mutsu Province.
+A decade earlier, in late 1590, Tadachika’s father, Waga Yoshitada, led an earlier uprising by the Waga and Hienuki clans known as the Waga-Hienuki Uprising.
+This arose out of grievances with the outcome of the Oushū Retribution implemented by the Toyotomi administration in the Tōhoku Region.
+The Toyotomi army came and suppressed the uprising while the disputed territory was seized and given to the Nanbu clan.
+Yoshitada was captured and killed by locals while on the run.
+Having lost his father and their landholdings, Tadachika turned to Date Masamune for protection and was granted land in Hirasawa in the Isawa District of Mutsu Province.
 Thereafter, Masamune noted that the province was divided in half, and that if Tadachika soon excised territory, his rights would be recognized under the new circumstances, so he should rebel.
 Moreover, in the event of a battle against the Nanbu clan, he would have Shiroishi Munenao, the lord of Mizusawa Castle, support him.
-Based from Futago Castle, Tadachika gathered former retainers and remnants from the Hienuki clan to launch surprise attacks against castles aligned with the Nanbu clan in a bid to recover his former territory.
+Based at Futago Castle, Tadachika gathered former retainers and remnants from the Hienuki clan to launch surprise attacks against castles aligned with the Nanbu clan in a bid to recover his former territory.

 Invasion by ikki forces and counterattack by the Nanbu army

 When Tadachika rebelled, the main force of the Nanbu clan was deployed to the Battle of Keichō Dewa.
 This meant there were fewer military resources available than usual.
-On 9/20 of 1600, Tadachika took advantage of this opening to launch surprise attacks against Hanamaki Castle (known as the Nighttime Attack on Hanamaki Castle) as well as secondary castles in the area.
+On 9/20 of Keichō 5 (1600), Tadachika took advantage of this opening to launch surprise attacks against Hanamaki Castle as well as outlying castles in the area.
+This is known as the Nighttime Attack on Hanamaki Castle.
 The attacking forces gained control of the third and second citadels, pressuring the main citadel, but were finally repelled by the valiant fighting of Kita Nobuchika and Kashiyama Akisuke, along with Kita Nobukage who rushed in support.
 Meanwhile, a unit comprised of former retainers of the Hienuki, backed by the Date army, attacked Ōhasama Castle, toppled Tanaka Tōshirō (a commander of the Nanbu clan), and temporarily seized control of the castle, but, owing to a deterioration of the battle situation, the forces abandoned the castle and fled.

 The Nanbu army including Kita Nobukage engaged in a spirited pursuit.
-After losing numerous fortresses as well as their base at Futago Castle, the ikki forces were ultimately holed-up in Iwasaki Castle from which attempts were made to intercept the Nanbu army.
+After losing numerous fortresses as well as their base at Futago Castle, the Waga forces holed-up in Iwasaki Castle from which attempts were made to intercept the Nanbu army.
 In the middle of the tenth month, the main force led by Nanbu Toshinao who had been readying armaments in Sannohe arrived at Hanamaki Castle.
 However, owing to the arrival of winter, the season for heavy snow accumulation was upon them, so the fighting was suspended and the army waited until spring to recommence their operations.
-Meanwhile, Mogami Yoshiaki reported to Tokugawa Ieyasu the details of the uprising.
+Meanwhile, Mogami Yoshiaki reported the details of the uprising to Tokugawa Ieyasu.

 Fall of Iwasaki Castle and end of the uprising